 - 1-chloroethyl group (CH(Cl)CH3)

 Here's the crucial point: carbon 3 is bonded to two methyl groups (CH3).
-Therefore, the four groups are not all different.
+Because of this, the four groups are not all different.
 Carbon 3 is not a chiral center.

 5. Determining Chirality: Conclusion